CyberLord09/anvay_2025/_posts/2024-09-12-Cookie_Clicker.md

 <script>
 var num = 0;
+var passiveCookies = 0; // Start with 0 passive cookies
-var passiveCookies = false; // Track if the player has bought passive cookies var cookiesPerSecond = 0;   // Passive cookies generated per second var passivePrice = 10000;   // Cost for passive cookies
+var cookieDoubler = false; // Track if the player has bought the Cookie Doubler var goldenHand = false; // Track if the player has bought the Golden Hand var cookiesPerSecond = 0;   // Passive cookies generated per second var cookiesPerClick = 1;    // Cookies generated per click

+var passivePrice = 100;   // Cost for passive cookies
+var cookieDoublerPrice = 5000; // Cost for Cookie Doubler
+var goldenHandPrice = 20000; // Cost for Golden Hand

 window.onload = function () {
     var name = prompt("What is your name?");